ommiles/phase-3-active-record-associations-tvland-lab/README.md

 has_many characters

-has_many_actors through: characters
+has_many :actors, through: characters

 `ACTOR`

 has_many characters

-has_many shows through:characters
+has_many shows, through:characters

 `NETWORK`